Master of Science Degree in Civil Engineering

 Degree Requirements

 The minimum number of semester credit hours required for the degree is 31.
-At least 21 semester credit hours must be taken at UTSA.
+At least 21 semester credit hours must be taken at UT San Antonio.
 Elective courses may be chosen from the School of Civil and Environmental Engineering, and Construction Management (CEE) or outside the department, with approval from the CEE Graduate Studies Committee.

 Students will be assigned an advisor and develop a degree plan that must be approved by the student’s advisor or the Graduate Advisor of Record by the end of the first semester.